 Premises and operations coverage applies to claims against your business for bodily injury or property damage caused by accidents that arise out of your premises.
-An example is a claim filed by a customer of yours who was injured in a slip and fall incident at your business office.
+An example is a claim filed by a customer for injuries sustained in a slip and fall incident at your business office.

 Products and Completed Work

 Products and completed work coverage applies to third-party claims for accidental injury or damage caused by your faulty products or by defective work or operations you have completed.
-For instance, a customer files a product liability claim against your bakery business after she breaks a tooth on a cherry pit contained in a pie she purchased at your store.
-As another example, a customer sues your concrete company for property damage after a wall you completed two months ago collapsed, damaging his truck.
+This coverage would apply to a claim filed by a customer who became ill after eating take-out food he purchased from your restaurant.
+It would also cover a property damage claim filed by a customer of your concrete business after a wall you completed two months ago collapsed and damaged his truck.

-Some types of businesses produce no products or completed work (or only negligible amounts).
-Examples are barber shops and bookstores.
-Most liability claims against barber shops and bookstores stem from accidents that occur on their premises.
+Some types of businesses produce minimal or no products or completed work.
+Examples are apartment buildings, photographers, piano tuners, and parking lots.
 These businesses are charged for premises and operations coverage only.
 No charge is made for products and completed operations coverage

-The third element of general liability rating is the exposure base.
-Depending on the nature of your business, your exposure base may be the area of your building, the amount of gross sales you expect to generate during the policy year, your projected payroll, or some other factor.
+The third element of general liability rating is the exposure base that's applied to the rate.
+The exposure base is dictated by the classification.
+Depending on the class code assigned to your business, your exposure base may be the area of your building, the amount of gross sales you expect to generate during the policy year, your projected payroll, or some other factor.